-the water is low and the duck doesn’t float time is short and it’s better not to waste it with unnecessary drama and to take people as they come.
+the water is low and the duck doesn’t float time is short and it’s better not to waste it with drama, that words are easy and that it’s better to be honest.

 In short -in the midst of having recently been dumped- the other day I had an epiphany: We should live our everyday life with a speed-date like philosophy: Hello, who are you?
 Where are you from?
 What do you do?
 No, I don’t like you.
 NEXT!

 In the above picture: Men who don’t care to convince us.
 They most certainly have stinky feet, don’t know how to cook and badly squeeze the toothpaste.
 NEXT.

 Good woman, tell everyone that you have a broken heart by displaying the symbol of your grief on your jacket.
 It’s a good idea, no more explaining what happened to your bae and an easy answer for those “Why so sad?” questions.
 Just don’t hopelessly look down, or instead of the light at the end of the tunnel you’ll only see the metropolitan mices.
 We gotta start over girl.